 Each of these materials has strengths and weaknesses.
 However, steel is the most popular due to its lightness and durability.
 It comes in stainless, galvanized, and galvalume-coating varieties.

 While metal roofs bring up visions of modern-style buildings, they actually come in a variety of styles and colors these days.
 For example, metal shingles can suit a more traditional aesthetic.
 If you prefer the modern look, metal roofing can also be designed into vertical roofing panels.
-Whatever your stylistic preference is, there’s a metal roofing option out there for you.
+Whatever your preference is, there’s a metal roof style out there for you.

 Why Choose A Metal Roof Over Shingles Installation?

 Metal roofs offer a host of desirable benefits, including unparalleled durability, impressive longevity, enhanced energy-efficiency, and eco-friendliness.
 Let’s take a deeper look at each of these attractive advantages.

 If you live somewhere that experiences harsh weather, metal roofing is a dream come true.
 It can stand up to elements better than any other type of roofing material.
 Metal roofing withstands: